aws-cloudformation/aws-cloudformation-resource-providers-memorydb/README.md

-## aws-cloudformation-resource-providers-cornerstone
+## aws-cloudformation-resource-providers-memorydb

-The CloudFormation Resource Provider Package For Amazon Cornerstone
+The CloudFormation Resource Provider Package For Amazon MemoryDB

 ## License